May 13, 2021 • 10 minute read

 Airflow’s core abstraction is the DAG (directed, acyclic graph), a collection of tasks connected via execution dependencies.
 Airflow deliberately knows nothing beyond the names of tasks, which tasks depend on each other, and the raw logs they produce.
 The Airflow documentation is clear on this point:

 “The important thing is that the DAG isn’t concerned with what its constituent tasks do; its job is to make sure that whatever they do happens at the right time, or in the right order, or with the right handling of any unexpected issues.” link

 Airflow does have some support for data dependencies in the form of XCom and TaskFlow, an API introduced in Airflow 2.
 But it was not designed with them in mind and, in fact, actively discourages data dependencies.
 From Airflow’s documentation:

 “This is a subtle but very important point: in general, if two operators need to share information, like a filename or small amount of data, you should consider combining them into a single operator.
 If it absolutely can’t be avoided, Airflow does have a feature for operator cross-communication called XCom...” link

-Dagster pipelines are graphs of metadata-rich, parameterizable functions––called solids––connected via gradually typed data dependencies.
-To define a pipeline, the user writes vanilla python functions that define computations and graph structure:
+Dagster jobs are graphs of metadata-rich, parameterizable functions––called ops––connected via gradually typed data dependencies.
+To define a job, the user writes vanilla python functions that define computations and graph structure:

 Like Airflow, we believe that the implementation of a particular graph node can do anything you can do in Python.
 However, we believe they should formally declare their inputs and outputs, provide typing guarantees for those inputs and outputs, declare their required configuration, and so on.
 This is a best-of-both-worlds approach that allows for the same flexibility while offering dramatically better tooling support and a familiar API: functions.